Aleph Farms

-Aleph Farms is a cultivated meat company.
-The company was co-founded in 2017 with the Israeli food-tech incubator “The Kitchen” of Strauss Group Ltd., and with Prof. Shulamit Levenberg of the Faculty of Biomedical Engineering at Technion – Israel Institute of Technology and is headquartered in Rehovot, Israel.
+Aleph Farms is a cellular agriculture company active in the food technology space.
+It was co-founded in 2017 by the Israeli food-tech incubator "The Kitchen Hub" of Strauss Group Ltd., and Prof. Shulamit Levenberg of the Faculty of Biomedical Engineering at Technion – Israel Institute of Technology and is headquartered in Rehovot, Israel.

 History

 In December 2018, Aleph Farms released its prototype, a steak grown directly from cow cells.
 In February 2021, Aleph Farms unveiled the world's first cell-based ribeye steak, produced through 3D bioprinting.

 In May 2019, the company announced a US$12M funding round led by Vis Vires New Protein.
 Other investors were Cargill and M-Industry (Industrial Group of Migros).
 In July 2021, the company received $105 million in a Series B investment round.
 The round was led by L Catterton's Growth Fund and DisruptAD, a sovereign fund based in Abu Dhabi.
 Other participants include Temasek, Skyviews Life Science and an international consortium of food giants Thai Union, BRF, and CJ CheilJedang.
 Additional participants include existing investors like Strauss Group, Cargill, Vis Vlires New Protein, Peregrine Ventures and CPT Capital.

 In September 2021, actor and environmentalist Leonardo DiCaprio announced that he had funded Mosa Meat and Aleph Farms for undisclosed amounts of money, stating: 'One of the most impactful ways to combat the climate crisis is to transform our food system.
 Mosa Meat and Aleph Farms offer new ways to satisfy the world's demand for beef, while solving some of the most pressing issues of current industrial beef production.'

+In January 2024, the company received the first approval by the Israeli Ministry of Health to sell lab-grown steaks in Israel.
+The steaks were rabbinically declared kosher.
+In 2024, the company also submitted (as the first one) an application in Thailand.

 Cost and scale

-Aleph Farms aims to reach price parity with conventional meat within five years from its initial market launch.
+Aleph Farms aimed to reach price parity with conventional meat within five years from its initial market launch.

-The company is forming partnerships across its entire value chain, as part of its go to market strategy: from the upstream to bring down the costs and increase efficiency of manufacturing, to the downstream to leverage existing local and industrial capabilities.
-This ecosystem allows it to reach cost reduction targets and support rapid increase in production scale.

 Aleph Farms has signed Memorandum of Understanding (MoU) with global food and meat companies to bring cultivated meat to local markets.
 The agreements were signed with BRF in Brazil, Mitsubishi Corporation in Japan, Thai Union in Thailand and CJ CheilJedang in South Korea.

-The company’s open supply chain solution with WACKER, a supplier of leading protein production technologies, is focused on co-development of streamlined production processes for essential growth medium proteins that serve as a replacement for proteins found in fetal bovine serum (FBS).